The Dawn of a New CDN

 Introducing the Netskrt CDN

 Long specializing in delivering live sports and on-demand OTT video to hard-to-reach locations, Netskrt Systems has developed a unique and disruptive CDN footprint that is global in breadth while also providing visibility deep into last-mile internet service providers (ISPs).
 The Netskrt CDN technology portfolio and footprint has been deployed into a multi-tiered hierarchy of locations including core network transit points, IXPs and peering exchanges, mid-tier data centers supporting residential ISPs, and—importantly—within the networks of serving (last-mile) ISPs themselves.
-Whether deployed inside serving ISP networks or at upstream delivery tiers, real-time knowledge of actual network conditions between content delivery points-of-presence (POPs) and viewers yields a number of important benefits for the streaming platform:
+Whether deployed inside serving ISP networks or at upstream delivery tiers, real-time knowledge of actual network conditions between content delivery points-of-presence (POPs) and viewers yields a number of important benefits for the streaming platform.

 1.)
 Quality

-First and foremost, the Netskrt CDN is purpose-built to deliver streaming video, especially live tier-one events, and other large content drops.
+The Netskrt CDN is purpose-built to deliver streaming video, especially live tier-one events, and other large content drops.
 Based on actual results with tier-one streaming platforms, the combination of last-mile visibility, content-awareness (object type, title, resolution, etc.) and content pre-positioning, results in actual QoE metrics that materially outperform conventional CDNs.

 2.)
 Capacity breadth and depth